There has been a change to the Prescribing Information. Click here to see changes.

 Your clinical judgment.

-And as you know, because of these and other risks associated with ORILISSA, you should use your clinical judgment to determine whether ORILISSA is appropriate for a patient.
 Like some of my colleagues, I wasn’t sure at first who might be a candidate for ORILISSA.
-But as I saw patients returning to my office with positive experiences, I grew more confident about prescribing ORILISSA to appropriate patients who are in need of, and deserve, relief from their endometriosis pain. |
+But as I saw patients returning to my office with positive experiences, I grew more confident about prescribing ORILISSA to appropriate patients who are in need of, and deserve, relief from their endometriosis pain.

 [Text on Screen]